 SRA Certificate

 At the successful completion of the SRA candidate’s board, the Qualification Board chairman will submit a memorandum (see example) to the Director of NRR to notify senior management of the candidate’s accomplishment.
-The Chief of the (IRB) in the Division of Reactor Oversight (DRO) will be notified in order to prepare a formal certificate for the qualifying SRA to be signed by the Director, NRR.
+The Chief of the Reactor Assessment Branch (IRAB) in the Division of Reactor Oversight (DRO) will be notified in order to prepare a formal certificate for the qualifying SRA to be signed by the Director, NRR.
 The SRA certificate is obtained by submitting a graphics service request.
 In addition, the Office of Human Resources must be notified to make permanent the SRA’s promotion to GG-15.

 Sample Memorandum